mainajamesM/alx-system_engineering-devops/0x00-shell_basics/README.md

-display file in long format and hidden folders
+show all hidden file ,folder and content